Patrick Grady: Breach of UK Parliament's Sexual Misconduct Policy

+On 26 June 2022, he temporarily suspended his membership of the Scottish National Party (SNP), sitting as an independent MP.
+He resumed his membership of the SNP Westminster Group on 29 December 2022 at the conclusion of a period of suspension imposed by the SNP's Member Conduct Committee.

 In June 2022, the Commissioner for Standards concluded Grady had breached sexual misconduct policy upholding a complaint that he had made "an unwanted sexual advance" to a junior member of staff by stroking their hair, neck and back.
 The report stated "The distinction in age, status and authority between him and the respondent is obvious and forms a key aggravating factor in the case."
 In the same month, a report from the Independent Expert Panel published advice that Grady should be suspended from the House of Commons.

+On 13 June 2022, a leaked recording from an SNP Westminster Group meeting was leaked, in which Westminster Group Leader Ian Blackford MP was heard demanding support for Grady over his victim.
+The SNP initially threatened their own MPs with legal action, before SNP Leader, Nicola Sturgeon called the backing of Patrick Grady on the leaked audio as "utterly unacceptable".
+Amy Callaghan MP was caught on the audio, after which she issued a public apology to Grady's victim.

-On 26 June 2022 it was announced that the Metropolitan Police had received an allegation against him of sexual assault.
+On 26 June 2022 it was announced that the Metropolitan Police had received an allegation against him of sexual assault by a third party, unknown to the victim.
 The SNP announced that he would step away from his party membership while this matter was dealt with.
-On 3 July 2022, the Metropolitan Police announced that following discussions with the staff member, they would take no further action.
+On 3 July 2022, the Metropolitan Police announced that following discussions with Grady's victim, they would take no further action.

+On 13 June 2023 it was reported that the victim had written to First Minister Humza Yousaf, asking him to block Grady's SNP nomination as SNP candidate at the next general election.
+In August 2023 it was reported that Grady was not allowed to apply for vetting as a candidate: in September it was revealed Grady's name was not on the approved candidates list and so was ineligible to stand.